jlcai/390r-final-project/checkpoint1.md

 _**Instruction:** Provide a short general overview of your target.
 What are its intended use-cases, what type of features does it support, etc._

-We want to be able to understand how malware works via reversing.
-We plan on doing research via the Practical Malware Analysis textbook as well as looking at a target sample of malware.
-Our initial target is the well-documented malware [**WannaCry**](https://en.wikipedia.org/wiki/WannaCry_ransomware_attack).
-WannaCry is a ransomware cryptoworm that targets computers, encrypts their files, and asks for Bitcoin as remittence for decryption.
-We want to understand how malware is structured by looking at the decompiled binary in Ghidra.
-Although the source code of WannaCry exists online, we want to be able to understand it through the whole process of reversing and looking at the binary itself.
+We want to understand how malware works by reversing it.
+Our plan involves using the Practical Malware Analysis textbook and examining a sample of malware.
+Our initial target is [**WannaCry**](https://en.wikipedia.org/wiki/WannaCry_ransomware_attack), a well-documented ransomware cryptoworm that targets computers, encrypts their files, and asks for Bitcoin as remittence for decryption.
+We aim to understand the structure of malware by analyzing the decompiled binary in Ghidra.
+Although the source code of WannaCry is available online, we want to gain a comprehensive understanding of it by going through the entire process of reversing and examining the binary.

 We know that WannaCry is based off asymmetric and symmetric encryption.
-In the symmetric portion, there is one key that is used for encryption and decryption and uses the AES encryption system.
-For the asymmetric encryption portion, there are two keys: one public, one private.
+The symmetric encryption employs a single key for encryption and decryption (AES encryption system).
+The asymmetric encryption portion employs two keys: one public, one private.
 The public key encrypts while the private key decrypts (RSA public-key encryption system).
 This is how our initial target works:
 1. makes symmetric and asymmetric keys (attacker side)
 2. encrypts files with asymmetric (attacker side)
 3. encrypts asymmetric key with symmetric key (victim side)